Lord Advocate’s guidelines: Liberation by the police

 Before dealing with any offence, either by way of report to the Procurator Fiscal or alternate action, police officers must satisfy themselves that there is a sufficiency of evidence to establish both the commission of the offence and the identity of the accused as the perpetrator, i.e. there must be at least two sources of evidence to establish that (i) an offence has been committed and (ii) that the accused is the perpetrator of the offence.

-Where further enquiries are necessary which cannot be completed immediately but there is a reasonable prospect that these enquiries could be completed within a 28-day period, officers should consider the use of investigative liberation.
+Where further enquiries are necessary which cannot be completed immediately but there is a reasonable prospect that these enquiries could be completed within a 28-day period, officers must consider the use of investigative liberation (see below).

 Persons not officially accused